Chair: Christopher Price, Rare Breeds Survival Trust

 Link continues to call for ambitious farm payments under the Government’s flagship ‘Environmental Land Management’ (ELM) policy such as its contribution to net zero, or a minimum threshold of 10% of farmland managed for nature.

-Furthermore, while Defra has begun to assess the agricultural regulatory and enforcement system, this presently only centres around nutrient management, slurry and hedgerows and does not address the broader recommendations made by Dame Glenys Stacey in 2018, which are still urgently needed to underpin investment of public money.
+Furthermore, while Defra has begun to assess the agricultural regulatory and enforcement system, this presently only centres around nutrient management, slurry and hedgerows and does not address the broader recommendations made by Dame Glenys Stacey in 2018, which are still urgently needed to underpin investment of public money at value for money for the taxpayer.
 There are also outstanding concerns around the end to cross compliance from 1 January 2024.
-Link has responded to Defra's consultation on hedgerows and is working with members to outline a vision for an ambitious regulatory baseline as a precondition for ELM success.
+You can read a blog detailing these issues here.
+In 2024, Link is calling for improved regulations on intensive livestock farming, including reforms to permitting rules.

-For further information, contact Hannah Blitzer, Link’s Policy Officer.
+For further information, contact Hannah Blitzer, Link’s Senior Policy Officer on Agriculture.

 Also in the policy hub: